-8. Do Meditation or Go for Walks
+8. Do Go for Long Walks

 It can be tempting to eat on hours or days of fasting, especially when you start to feel hungry, you're bored, or you're new to the program.
-You need some diversion, like meditating or walking, so you can successfully prevent eating.
+You need some diversion, like gardening or walking, so you can successfully prevent eating.
 The diversion can help yourself become busy and distract you from hunger.
 You can even try other activities to keep you busy on fasting periods, such as listening to a podcast, reading a book, and taking a long bath.

 When You Shouldn't Be Fasting

 Intermittent fasting and prolonged fasting are generally fantastic for the body, and they both spark incredible health benefits.
 Prolonged fasting side effects are also rare, but there are a few cases where you should not do prolonged fasting.